Lefschetz theorem for holomorphic one-forms on weakly 1-complete manifolds: Proof of Theorem 1

 Since the image of $\gamma$ is compact, it only intersects finitely many path-connected components of each

 For the parts of $\gamma$ that are outside

 we may assume all the end points of these parts are contained in $\eta^{-1}(T_k)$.
-(If not, we can join the end point to some point in $\eta^{-1}(T_k)$ by a path that is contained in some Note that $|z|=3c$ in this case.
-We then get a new path.
-Because
+(If not, we can join the end point to some point in $\eta^{-1}(T_k)$ by a path that is contained in some